Dunkl symplectic algebra in generalized Calogero models: Conclusion

 It is well known that the Weyl algebra $w(N)$ generated by the creation-annihilation operators and the symplectic algebra $sp(2N)$ formed by their bilinear combinations generate a largest possible finite-dimensional group which generates the spectrum of the $N$-dimensional isotropic oscillator.
 In the current article, the spectrum generating algebra was deformed in case of the presence of additional inverse square (Calogero) potential.
 The construction was based on the exchange operator formalism, in which the derivatives in observables are replaced by the Dunkl operators.
 In particular, the commutation relations among the deformed generators are derived explicitly and presented in compact form.

-The Dunkl analog of the symplectic algebra contains of the deformed unitary subalgebra which combines the symmetries of the generalized Calogero Hamiltonian \cite{fh}.
+The Dunkl analog of the symplectic algebra contains the deformed unitary subalgebra which combines the symmetries of the generalized Calogero Hamiltonian \cite{fh}.
 The remaining, spectrum generating part maps in-between the different energy levels and involves the standard $sl(2,R)$ conformal subalgebra.
 A simple relation is obtained between the Casimir elements of both the conformal spin and Dunkl angular momentum, given by (modified) squares in the corresponding generators.
-This correspondence has suggested to analyze of the conformal structure of the Calogero wavefunctions in the spherical coordinates based on the Dunkl analog of the spherical harmonics.
+This correspondence has suggested to analyze the conformal structure of the Calogero wavefunctions in the spherical coordinates based on the Dunkl analog of the spherical harmonics.
 It turned out that, in fact, the second quantum number is driven by the conformal group, and each eigenstate, in which it vanishes, generates the infinite dimensional lowest-weight $sl(2,R)$ multiplet.

-Next, the $\pi/2$ rotation has been applied to the conformal generators in order to demonstrate that the $n$-th Liouville integral of motion of the (generalized) Calogero-Moser model generates the finite-dimensional (non-unitary) highest weight spin-$\frac n2$ $sl(2,R)$ multiplet.
+Next, a $\pi/2$ rotation has been applied to the conformal generators in order to demonstrate that the $n$-th integral of motion from the commuting family of the (generalized) Calogero-Moser model generates the finite-dimensional (non-unitary) highest weight spin-$\frac n2$ $sl(2,R)$ multiplet.
 The descendants of this representation have been expressed in terms of the Weyl-ordered product in quantum field theory.
 The highest states in a product of two or more such multiplets produce additional integrals of motion.

 \acknowledgments The author is grateful to M.~Feigin for preliminary discussions.
-The work was supported by the Armenian Science Committee Grants No. 20TTWS-1C035, No. 20TTAT-QTa009, and No. 21AG-1C047.
+The work was supported by the Armenian Science Committee Grants Nos.
+21AG-1C047 and 24FP-1F039.